Modify LDAP integration settings

 - In the Extra User Attributes section, you can specify up to four additional attributes to be imported from LDAP.

-- Group Object Class — The objectClass of a group that Okta uses in its query when importing groups.
+- Group Object Class — Enter the objectClass of a group that Okta uses in its query when importing groups.
 For example, groupofnames, groupofuniquenames, posixgroup.

 - Group Object Filter – By default, Okta auto-populates this field with the objectClass of the group (objectClass=<entered objectClass name>).

-- Member Attribute — The attribute containing all the member DNs.
+- Member Attribute — Enter the attribute containing all the member DNs.

 - User Attribute — Okta uses the member attribute on the group object to determine the user group memberships at runtime.
 Unless your group object and group filter is explicitly posixGroup and (objectclass=posixGroup), leave the user attribute field empty.
 If you are using posixGroup, we recommend that you configure the member attribute value to memberUID and the user attribute value to uid.